 THI's Ten Hot Tips for a Healthy Christmas.

-10 tips to help us feel jolly throughout the holidays.
+10 tips to help us feel jolly (and healthy) throughout the holidays.

 2. Eat a protein-packed snack an hour before your holiday meal.
 Why not pre-prepare some protein bliss balls to serve, or to take with you as a gift to the host.
 Your fellow guests will appreciate your effort and you’ll ensure you have a healthy snack to keep your eyes off the inevitable sugar laden treats that abound.